The Diagnostic

 Managers.

-I also talk with the managers of the groups the clusters surface.
 Managers see what their group is producing and what the groups next door hand them.
-They see when work arrives incomplete, when the next group can’t do what they need to, when something bounces back.
-They live with these breakdowns every day, in a way nobody above them does.
+They see when handoffs work and when they don’t, when the next group has what they need to keep moving and when they don’t, when knowledge travels and when it gets stuck.
+They live with these patterns every day, in a way nobody above them does.

 This complements what you already have.
 Engagement surveys tell you how your people feel about being there; the Diagnostic tells you how the work is being experienced inside.
 Dashboards show outcomes; the Diagnostic shows the conditions those outcomes come out of.
 The Diagnostic is the layer underneath.